dredge-bio/dredge/documentation/instructions.md

 Where the abundance of t1 in r1 is 32.2, the abundance of t1 in r2 is 24.3, and so on.

-Copy this file to the `%%PROJECT-DATA-DIR` directory, and record it in the **Gene Expression Matrix URL** field to the left.
-For this example, we will assume this file is called `%%PROJECT-DATA-DIR/expression_matrix.tsv`
+Copy this file to the `%%PROJECT-DATA-DIR%%` directory, and record it in the **Gene Expression Matrix URL** field to the left.
+For this example, we will assume this file is called `%%PROJECT-DATA-DIR%%/expression_matrix.tsv`

 ### Generating DrEdGE data

 Once these files are ready, you will be able to generate the files for **treatment information** and **pairwise comparisons** as well as the appropriate **MA Plot limits** for your project.

-First, open a terminal and change directories to `%%PROJECT-DATA-DIR`.
+First, open a terminal and change directories to `%%PROJECT-DATA-DIR%%`.
 Then run the R script included in the zip file called `JSON_treatments.R`, using the command:

 ```
 Rscript ../r-scripts/JSON_treatments.R -i experiment_design_file.tsv
 ```

-By default, this will generate the file `%%PROJECT-DATA-DIR/treatments.json`, but you may change the location of the output file with the `-o` command line flag.
+By default, this will generate the file `%%PROJECT-DATA-DIR%%/treatments.json`, but you may change the location of the output file with the `-o` command line flag.
 Record the location of the output file in the field for **Treatment information URL**

 Run the pairwise comparison generation script in much the same way, using the R script `pairwise_comparisons.R`: